DroneXperts Blog

 Prepare your drone for flight

 As explained above, during this type of mission, frost and snow are real enemies and can influence the piloting of your drone.
 It is therefore very important to take the time to prepare and adjust your drone properly before takeoff.
-Once you have installed the battery which will have been fully charged and at a suitable temperature, take the time to wipe off any moisture that may be present on your drone, leaving no stone unturned.
+Once the battery is fully charged and at a suitable temperature, take the time to wipe off any moisture that may be present on your drone, leaving no stone unturned.
 Also take the opportunity to check the camera lens: temperature variations can cause the lens to fog up, which will affect the quality of your shot.

 Also, calibrate your quadricopter’s IMU and compass before taking off and activate the obstacle detectors.
 Take this opportunity to adjust your camera and install your polarizing or CPL filter if necessary.